Ramaria formosa: Taxonomy

 The fungus was initially described by Christian Hendrik Persoon in 1797 as Clavaria formosa.
 In 1821, Elias Magnus Fries sanctioned the genus name Clavaria, and treated Ramaria as a section of Clavaria.
 It was placed in its current genus by French mycologist Lucien Quélet in 1888.
 Synonyms have resulted from transfers of the fungus to the now obsolete genera Merisma by Harald Othmar Lenz in 1831, and to Corallium by Gotthold Hahn in 1883.

 The generic name is derived from Latin rāmus 'branch', while the specific epithet comes from the Latin formōsus 'beautiful'.
 Common names include salmon coral, beautiful clavaria, handsome clavaria, yellow-tipped- or pink coral fungus.
 There is some confusion over its classification as there is evidence the binomial name has been applied loosely to any coral fungus fitting the description, and thus the collections from North America are now considered to be a different species.

 Description

-The fruit body of Ramaria formosa grows to a height of 30 cm and width of 15 cm; it is a many-branched coral-like structure, the yellow-tipped pinkish branches arising from a thick base.
-Terminal branches are less than 0.5 cm in diameter.
+The fruit body grows to a height of 30 cm and width of 15 cm; it is a many-branched coral-like structure, the yellow-tipped pinkish branches arising from a thick base.
+The terminal branches are less than 0.5 cm in diameter.
 The flesh is white, with pink in the middle, or pale orange.
 It may turn wine-coloured or blackish when bruised.
 Old specimens fade so the original colour is hard to distinguish.
 The smell is unpleasant and taste bitter.
-Old specimens dry out and become brittle and chalk-like, so that rubbing the branches between one's fingers crumbles them into powder.